FabiowQuixada/isml-linter/README.md

 #### Configuration Notes

-- :exclamation: Add the 'isml-linter/' directory to your .gitignore file;
 - When you run Isml Linter for the first time, an .ismllinter.json file will be created in your project root directory.
 All rules will be listed there (enabled by default) so you can clearly see what this linter can do for you.
 To disable a rule, simply remove it from the .ismllinter.json file and run Isml Linter again;

 #### Configuration Options